- You are here:

-- Faculty meetings - are held on the second Tuesdays of every month at 11:00 a.m.
+- Faculty meetings - are held on the third Tuesdays of every month at 11:00 a.m.
 Agenda items should be sent to James Godard prior to the meeting.

 - Supplies are kept in the cabinets and closet in Room 284.

 - Supplies which are not stocked may be requested through your faculty support staff member.

 - Supplies requested by students will be provided only at the request of the instructor.

 Requests made under the Open Records Act must be replied to within 72 hours.
 The Chair should be made aware of any requests immediately and will determine if the Legal Office should be involved.